In the Matter of War and Peace: A Dialogue

 The two morning student panels will be on the themes of "The Near East, Then and Now," and "War and Expression."
 The two afternoon student panels will be on "War, Peace, and the State," and "The Human Experience."
 There will also be poster presentations on privateering, post-traumatic stress disorder, whether police forces should be armed, hunger strikes, forms of nonviolent third-side intervention and the Rwandan genocide.
-Here is the full conference program.

 This conference is jointly sponsored by St. Lawrence University’s Peace Studies Program and Clarkson University’s War Studies Program.

 For more information, please contact Laura Rediehs.

 Many thanks to Clarkson faculty in the War Studies Program for their key roles in initiating and organizing this conference: Sarah Melville, Associate Professor of Ancient History, and Lou Ann Lange, Assistant Professor of History, Clarkson University.